Skip to main content

 • “The overall performance and gameplay is slick, engrossing, and oozes an aura of 'I have options.'
 The freedom of nonlinear decisions that affect your technology and philosophy is where Beyond Earth really shines.”

-• “The game does not launch on Windows 10, and even if you somehow find a way to launch the game, it suffers from major optimization issues.”
+• “This game suffers from major optimization issues, and even if you somehow find a way to launch it, the performance is severely lacking.”

 • humor